Estimation and inference for Deep Neuronal Networks

-The main challenges for studying the problem of nonlinear regression are a possibly huge or even infinite dimension of the parameter space and limited sample size.
+For modern applications like Deep Neuronal Networks, the main challenges for studying the problem of nonlinear regression are a possibly huge or even infinite dimension of the parameter space and a limited sample size.
 The problem is not convex, even parameter identifiability is questionable.
 Nonlinear inverse problems are often ill-posed.
-In the linear case, degree of ill-posedness is usually described in terms of eigenvalues of the corresponding operator via so called source condition; its extension on the nonlinear setup is questionable and requires rather strong assumptions.
+In the linear case, the degree of ill-posedness is usually described in terms of eigenvalues of the corresponding operator via so called source condition; its extension on the nonlinear setup is questionable and requires rather strong assumptions.
 The classical parametric asymptotic approach hardly applies in this situation.
 Typical nonparametric results provide some results in term of the convergence rate over smoothness classes; see e.g. \cite{Nickl2018ConvergenceRF}, \cite{ShHi2020}.
-However, these rate results are usually not really informative for inference issues because they involve a number of hidden constants which can even explode for growing parameter dimension.
+However, these rate results are usually not really informative for inference issues because they involve a number of hidden constants which can even explode when parameter dimension grows.
 To address such issues, new tools and ideas are called for.